CodeYourFuture/wordpress-module/lesson1.md

 **Before we start, we would like to point out that, from now on, when we talk about WordPress we mean WordPress.org**.

-To log into your local WordPress install, type `localhost/wp-login.php` into the browser's address bar.
+To log into your local WordPress install, type `localhost/wp-login.php` in the browser's address bar.
 Use the username and password you typed in during the 5-minute installation process.

 In this section we will learn the key WordPress terms and concepts by using them, in a 100% hands-on way, with the local WordPress installation from [Lesson0](https://github.com/CodeYourFuture/wordpress-module/blob/master/lesson0.md)'s exercises.